- Institutional Review Board (IRB)

 • HIPAA Documents

 - SLU investigators will be responsible for drafting HIPAA Authorization Forms.
-Please use the standard SLU template HIPAA Authorization Form when preparing this document, and remember to attach it to your Quorum application when you ultimately submit.
+Please use the standard SLU template HIPAA Authorization Form when preparing this document, and be sure to add the central IRB to the list of PHI recipients.

 The SLU IRB office will route materials to other SLU offices as needed (Clinical Trials Office, General Counsel, Radiation Safety, Biological Safety, Conflict of Interest, etc.) for review.
 However, if investigators are aware that approvals will be necessary from other offices or committees, they are encouraged to work with these groups directly as soon as possible to expedite processes.